rgleave/proj2/EnergyForecastingWorkshop.md

 ```

   b) This query applies a schema to the **raw-meter-daily** file which was uploaded in step 1c, then stores it as a table in the samples database which was created in step 3a.
-NOTE: you must replace "[YOUR-BUCKET-HERE]" with the name of your S3 workshop bucket.
+NOTE: you must replace "[YOUR-BUCKET-NAME]" with the name of your S3 workshop bucket.

 ```
 CREATE EXTERNAL TABLE samples_db.raw_meter_table (